 We need to be concerned about the term machine learning because there is little to differentiate it from the term “artificial intelligence” (AI).
 And new terms for the same thing are typically invented when the initial movement behind the first term either did not work out or failed to meet expectations (observe the term Lean as a replacement for JIT).
 The normal course of action of people who get behind something which fails is not to issue written apologies but instead to rename the item or move on promoting something else.

 And indeed, AI did not work out.
 AI had an enormous amount of hype around it, but the predictions of what AI would be able to do did not come true.

 This observation about using machine learning is from the book Introduction to Time Series Forecasting in Python.

 “We turn to machine learning methods when the classical methods fail.
 When we want more or better results.
 We cannot know how to best model unknown nonlinear relationships in time series data, and some methods may result in better performance when working with non-stationary observations or some mixture of stationary and non-stationary views of the problem.”

 What is curious about this statement is that machine learning is often invoked as a primary method to improve statistical forecasting.

 However, my observations from many clients at this point is that the classical methods of statistical forecasting do work for most of the product database of my clients (the portion for which they do not work being labeled as unforecastable), which I cover in the article How to Best Understand Forecastability.

-**For those that say that machine learning will be useful for forecasting items that are unforecastable by classical forecasting techniques, the reader should be aware that a long history exists of software vendors proposing they could improve the accuracy of patternless items.
+**For those that say that machine learning will be useful for forecasting items that are unforecastable by classical forecasting techniques, the reader should be aware that a long history exists of software vendors proposing they could improve patternless items’ accuracy.
 And with the hindsight of history, those claims have not come out well in the wash.
-Crostons can improve the forecast accuracy of such items, but the forecast accuracy never becomes “good.”
+Crostons can improve such items’ forecast accuracy, but the forecast accuracy never becomes “good.”